VictorAaraoLemes/VictorAaraoLemes/README.md

 - 🕮 CS50 at Harvard University

+- 🕮 I'm studying to become an Artificial Intelligence developer.

 - 👨🏻‍💻 Knowledge in: JavaScript, HTML, CSS, Node,  Java, SQL, Cloud.

 - 📨 How to contact me: victoraaraodev@gmail.com